w3c/aria-practices/README.md

 character is indicated by the underscore line and a caret pointing up.
 Change the double quotation mark to a single quotation mark in your source file to eliminate this error.

+Check out the `.jscsrc` file in the root of the project for the complete list of style rules that are applied by JSCS.

 ### Editorial documentation